corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 ### Upgrading all network nodes to 4.12

 In this scenario, you are creating a non-mixed network composed solely of nodes operating on Corda 4.12.
 Transactions occurring within this newly-upgraded network only have the 4.12 contract component group and therefore, you do not need the `legacy-contracts` folder.
-This is because nodes trust existing old contract attachments if the new CorDapp locally installed on the node is signed by the same key.
 However, it is still important that you keep a copy of the old contract JAR for reference.

 If any new Corda 4.12 nodes are added to this network in the future, a problem arises wherein new nodes won’t trust old contract attachments.
 For example, this happens if a new transaction contains a backchain of old Corda 4.x transactions.
 For this reason, you must upload the old contract JAR via RPC to the new node, ensuring it trusts the old contract version.